Project-Level C-to-Rust Translation via Pointer Knowledge Graphs: Evaluation

 \subsubsection{Benchmark}

 We use real-world C projects from the \crown{} dataset~\cite{crown}, as many projects in this dataset (\eg{} bzip2~\cite{bzip2}, quadtree~\cite{quadtree}) have been widely adopted in prior C-to-Rust translation research~\cite{PR2,DBLP:journals/corr/abs-2501-14257,DBLP:journals/corr/abs-2409-10506,DBLP:journals/pacmpl/EmreBPSDH23}.
 We compile all candidate projects and exclude those with build failures in our environment (\eg{} libcsv~\cite{libcsv}, robotfindskitten~\cite{robotfindskitten}), resulting in a final 16 C projects, as detailed in Table~\ref{table:dataset}.
 Moreover, we assess the functional equivalence between each C project and its Rust translation by whether identical test inputs produce identical outputs.
-We manually construct unit tests for studied projects with the help from automatic generation tools (\eg{} fuzzing and LLMs).
-To control the manual effort, we focus on C projects with fewer than 4,000 lines of code.
-As shown in Table~\ref{table:testCov}, our constructed tests achieve high coverage with 81.4\% - 97.7\% line coverage and 92.9\% - 100.0\% function coverage, ensuring a comprehensive functional equivalence evaluation.
+We manually construct unit tests for studied projects with the help from automatic generation tools (\eg{} fuzzing and LLMs). \zq{Specifically, for each C project, we first use LLMs to generate a test harness for functions with observable behavior.
+We then apply a fuzzing tool (\eg{} AFL++~\cite{AFLplusplus}) to exercise the harness and collect input–output pairs, from which we select at least three representative test cases per harness.
+These test cases, together with the harness, are subsequently provided to LLMs (\eg{} ChatGPT~\cite{chatgpt}) to generate the corresponding unit test methods.} As shown in Table~\ref{table:testCov}, the constructed tests achieve high coverage on the C projects, with 80.0\%–97.7\% line coverage and 87.7\%–100.0\% function coverage, providing a comprehensive functional equivalence evaluation.